duk/Frontend-Lessons/css/README.md

 This is where you would put your stuff based on screen size you need to support.
 Always use `min-width`.
 When you design a website, you design for the smallest possible device first, then start adding media queries for bigger devies.
 You **never** design for a desktop then adding media queries for small devices.

+>Sass makes CSS fun again.
+Sass is an extension of CSS, adding nested rules, variables, mixins, selector inheritance, and more.
+It's translated to well-formatted, standard CSS using the command line tool or a web-framework plugin.
+>
+>Sass has two syntaxes.
+The new main syntax (as of Sass 3) is known as "SCSS" (for "Sassy CSS"), and is a superset of CSS's syntax.
+This means that every valid CSS stylesheet is valid SCSS as well.
+SCSS files use the extension .scss.
+>
+>The second, older syntax is known as the indented syntax (or just "Sass").
+Inspired by Haml's terseness, it's intended for people who prefer conciseness over similarity to CSS.
+Instead of brackets and semicolons, it uses the indentation of lines to specify blocks.
+Although no longer the primary syntax, the indented syntax will continue to be supported.
+Files in the indented syntax use the extension .sass.

 <a name="bulma" />

 ## 1. Learn from Bulma

+Let's look at [Bulma](https://github.com/jgthms/bulma).
+If you go there, first thing you notice is bulma.sass file.
+So what is "Sass"?
+Sass stands for "Syntactically Awesome Style Sheets" and there are currently two dialects.
+One is `.sass` and the other is `scss`.

 <a name="purecss" />